-Lassen Volcanic National Park is easily one of the most underrated national parks in the United States (in my opinion).
+Lassen Volcanic National Park is easily one of the most underrated national parks in the United States.
+It happens to also be one of the least-visited national parks in the United States.
 Located in Northern California, Lassen is home to wildflower meadows, clear mountain lakes, numerous volcanoes, and a handful of hydrothermal sites.
 Known as a “mini Yellowstone,” it’s surprising how often this park is overlooked for weddings, elopements, and the average visit.

 Whether you’re planning your very own Lassen elopement or just looking to get more information about the park, you’re in the right place.
-This is the ultimate Lassen Volcanic National Park elopement guide, filled with tips, tricks, and everything you need to plan the perfect elopement in this underrated park.
+This is the ultimate Lassen Volcanic National Park elopement guide (written by a local), filled with tips, tricks, and everything you need to plan the perfect elopement in this underrated park.

 How Do I Get To Lassen Volcanic National Park?